saiduc/Vim-Build-Scripts/README.md

 # Vim Build Scripts

 Some scripts to put into your .vimrc if you want to easily compile and run programs with ctrl+b.
+Shows the output in a buffer at the bottom of the screen, much like Sublime Text or Atom.

 ## Setup

 Just copy the script from the necessary files to your .vimrc file.
 It shouldn't matter where you paste it.
 The python script has both python2 and python3 variants in the same file, set to build with different shortcuts.
 Copy only the one you want, or both if you need to be able to run both versions.

+## Usage

+By default the shortcut to run scripts is ctrl-b for Python3 and C++ and ctrl-d for Python2.
+These can be changed by editting the autocmd lines at the top of each script.

 ## Features